Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 But why should you go there?
 Well, if you are into Japanese castles, the one at Himeji is supposedly Japan’s most beautiful one.
 It actually is designated both a national treasure and a UNESCO world heritage site.

 The predecessor of Himeji castle was built in 1333 as a fort on top of Himeyama hill.
-In 1346, the fort was dismantled and rebuilt to Himeyama castle and eventually remodeled into Himeji castle.
+In 1346, the fort was dismantled and rebuilt into Himeyama castle and eventually remodeled into Himeji castle.